johnfactotum/gedit-restore-minimap/README.md

 ```

 ## Known Issues
-* It'd be nice if the minimap can use Gnome Builder's block font, but I couldn't figure out how
+* It'd be nice if the minimap can use Gnome Builder's block font without having to install it, but I couldn't figure out how
 * There's currently no way to configure the minimap except editing the source code

 ## See also